openstack/charm-guide/doc/source/coding-guidelines.rst

 ------------

 We write code for OpenStack charms.
 Mostly in Python.
-They say that code is read roughly 20 times more than writing it, and that’s just the process of writing code.
+They say that code is read roughly 20 times more than writing it, and that's just the process of writing code.
 Reviewing code and modifying it means that it will be read many, many times.
-Let’s make it as easy as possible.
-We’re lucky(!) with Python as the syntax ensures that it roughly always looks the same.
+Let's make it as easy as possible.
+We're lucky(!) with Python as the syntax ensures that it roughly always looks the same.

-As OpenStack charms are for OpenStack it’s a good idea to adhere to the OpenStack Python coding standard.
+As OpenStack charms are for OpenStack it's a good idea to adhere to the OpenStack Python coding standard.
 So first things first:

 * Read the `OpenStack Coding standard <https://docs.openstack.org/hacking/latest/>`__.